disclaimer

 Felony, Infractions, and Misdemeanors in Virginia

-Criminal offenses in Virginia are generally classified into Infractions, Misdemeanors, and Felonies depending on their severity.
-Virginia Code 18.2–8 defines felonies as offenses punishable by death or serving time at a state correctional facility, while all other offenses (except traffic violations) are misdemeanors.
-Infractions are mostly traffic violations and do not attract a criminal charge.
-In summary, Virginia's crimes are tried based on these categories.
+The Virginia Code 18.2–8 defines felonies as offenses punishable by death or imprisonment at a state correctional facility.
+In contrast, infractions are mostly traffic violations and do not attract a criminal charge.

-What Is A Felony In Virginia?
+What is a Felony in Virginia?

-What Are Some Examples Of Felonies In Virginia?
+What are some Examples of Felonies in Virginia?

 Section 18.2–10 of the Code of Virginia classified felony offenses into 6 different classes.
 The different classes go from the most serious offense to the least serious felony charge.
 Examples of felony offenses and the class they fall into include: